Off Peak Electricity | Use cleaner, cheaper electricity | Guernsey Electricity

 Peak demand is the time when consumer demand for electricity is at its highest.

-This is usually around breakfast, lunch and dinner, and is simply because more people are indoors and using electrical equipment to power their lives.
+Peaks are usually around breakfast, lunch and dinner, and they exist simply because more people are indoors when its cold and dark and using electrical equipment to power their lives.

 In Guernsey, we import around 60MW of low-carbon energy from the European grid.
-But when customers demand more than 60MW of electricity, this must be topped up using diesel generators at the Vale power station.
+But when customers demand more than 60MW of electricity, this must be topped up using fossil-fuel generators at the Vale Power Station.

-Using electricity during these peak times can cause higher greenhouse gas emissions - especially during the colder, darker months - plus increases wear and tear on equipment which costs money to maintain.
+Using electricity during peak times will increase Guernsey's greenhouse gas emissions - especially during the colder, darker months.
+Plus, the wear and tear on equipment will need paying for too.

-Less pressure on the power station = less local air pollution and less costly maintenance and repair.
+Less pressure on the power station = less local air pollution, less pricey maintenance, less repair.

 An aerial shot of the vale power station